svoop/minitest-substitute/README.md

 $verbose           # => false
 ```

-And it works for hashes as well which comes in handy when you have to temporarily override the value of an environment variable:
+And it works for globals like `ENV` as well which comes in handy when you have to temporarily override the value of an environment variable:

 ```ruby
 ENV['EDITOR']     # => 'vi'